 Similar to the previous example, this caption competition is aimed at the brand’s Facebook audience.
 For a chance to win a dining experience, participants had to leave a comment with their caption.

 This is an excellent way to engage with your existing audience on Facebook, but you could get even better results with a few small changes.

 For instance, you could use the RafflePress Facebook giveaway template to build your contest.
 This would automatically add all the actions you need to grow your Facebook page, including “Visit us on Facebook” and “View Facebook Post/Video.”

 You can use the “Leave a Comment” action to collect captions, and supplement it with the Facebook actions to earn extra entries.
 Plus, for the potential to make your contest go viral, you can use the “Viral Refer-a-Friend” action to encourage users to share your contest with their friends online.

 4. Funny Caption Competition

 The next example uses humor to create a fun experience for participants while increasing blog engagement.
 For a chance to win a free CD, users have to leave their caption in the blogs’ comments.

 Encouraging more comments on your blog is a great way to demonstrate to potential subscribers that your audience is active and engaged.
 Yet, considering giveaways can attract hundreds and thousands of entries, sifting through all those comments can get overwhelming.

 Instead, use RafflePress to create your contest and use the “Leave a Comment” action to collect giveaway entries.
 With this action, you can ask users to leave a blog comment and paste the comment’s URL to verify their entry.

 When the contest ends, it’s as simple as using the built-in random winner generator to choose a winner.

-Caption contests are also an excellent way for businesses to engage with their local community.
+Caption competitions are also an excellent way for businesses to engage with their local community.
 This is what the San Mateo County Library did with their Instagram caption competition.